lludwig/utm-tracker/README.md

 **Information it adds to your forms:**
 * 5 UTM parameters - Any UTM parameters in the URL that a visitor used to come to your website will be added to the form
-* Initial Referrer - The webpage where the visitor came from for the first time
-* Last Referrer - The webpage where the visitor came from most recently
+* GCLID - Google and Bing create a unique id that is passed when using a visitor comes from an ad on their service.
-* Initial Landing page - URL of the page on your website where the visitor landed the very first time
+* adpos - The position of the Google ad on the page.
-* Number of visits - The number of times the visitor came to your website before filling your form
+* net - The network source of the traffic from Google.
-* Additional parameters defined in `additional_params_map`
+* match - The keyword matching from the ad displayed on Google.

 ## How do I use it?